 With some greenhouse operations, wholesale business is either just a way to move excess crops or one grower doing another a favor.
 But Lamar Esbenshade had a vision from the beginning: to become a leading wholesale supplier of quality plant material to the horticultural marketplace.
 As his business grew so did the demand for his crops, leading to year-round production in over sixteen acres of greenhouses.
-After 49 years, that vision has not been lost, as evidenced by the full menu of quality crops offered today.
+That vision has not been lost, as evidenced by the full menu of quality crops offered today.
 Esbenshade’s Greenhouses can help growers at any stage of the production cycle.
 We offer a full line of rooted cuttings, as well as pre-finished and finished crops.

 The year begins with cyclamen and primrose sales in January, and we move into "high gear" with our spring liner production.
 We also produce our own seedling plugs for bedding plant production at this time of the year.
 If Easter is early we will have Easter crops in full swing, and will be starting spring pre-finished and finished crops.

 By the middle of March we begin selling pansies, cold crop vegetables, and other cold-tolerant flowering plants.
 As quickly as we sell Easter and pre-finished crops, we are filling the greenhouses back up with annuals, vegetables, geraniums, hanging baskets, and all of the other spring favorites.

 April signals the start of aster and chrysanthemum production for fall color.
 As we are busy selling and delivering our spring crops in April and May, we are also rooting two million fall chrysanthemum and aster cuttings to be sold through our broker network.
 This successful, long-running program was Esbenshade’s Greenhouses' first attempt at producing rooted liners for sales through brokers, and this program continues to grow every year.